MicrosoftDocs/learn/learn-pr/aspnetcore/create-razor-pages-aspnet-core/includes/4-exercise-add-new-razor-page.md

 ## Register the PizzaService class with the dependency injection container

 The Pizza List page depends on the `PizzaService` object to retrieve the list of pizzas.
 You'll use dependency injection to provide the `PizzaService` object to the page.
-In order for that to happen, you must register the `PizzaService` class with the container.
+First, register the `PizzaService` class with the container.

 1. Open *Program.cs*.
 1. In the section that adds services to the container, add the following code: